Refinishing an Old Telephone Table

 Today I’m sharing how Ash and I refinished our old telephone table.
-I found it for $20 at my favorite flea market years ago and feel in love with its charm.
-I’d been wanting to stain it dark for years, but it fit in pretty nicely at our old house.
+I found it for $20 at my favorite flea market years ago and fell in love with its charm.
+I’d been wanting to stain it dark for years, but it fits in pretty nicely at our old house.

 However, in our new house, our family room is much more modern looking, and this old telephone table stood out like a sore thumb!

 I was excited to finally have a chance to redo this old telephone table.